Revolutionary Perspectives Lecture Series: Communities Create History

 Screening of “Saving the Chattahoochee”

 During the 1990s, the Chattahoochee River was named the most endangered urban river in North America by American Rivers, a key conservation group.
 "Saving the Chattahoochee," a new documentary by filmmaker Hal Jacobs, tells the story of the dedicated Atlanta women who fought to revive and protect the Chattahoochee River and its watershed.
-This screening […]
+The screening […]

 Free